redpanda-ai/Meerkat/ROADMAP.md

 	* 3/10
-		* - [ ] Advertise the Jobvite for our new position in LinkedIn.
+		* - [ ] Advertise the Jobvite for our new position through LinkedIn.
 		* - [ ] Work with Richa on end-to-end integration strategy
-		* - [ ] Speak with Sanjay and Nikhil about getting the gpanel_v2 up and running
-	* 3/11
+	* 3/12
 		* - [ ] Meet with Kirti on the architecture and design of our transaction data enrichment service
 		* - [ ] Look at traffic on early adopter program
 			* - review logs for possible bugs